CEMPD/SMOKE-ExampleCase/README.md

 The files in this repository serve as a quick test for the SMOKE installation from https://github.com/CEMPD/SMOKE

 The structure relies on:
-1. Having successfully installed SMOKE and its prerequisites in your system according to this guide ()
+1. Having successfully installed SMOKE and its prerequisites in your system according to this guide (link to be provided)
 2. Choose and make a test location in your system i.e.
 ```